Last updated on October 1, 2023

 There’s no shortage of artifacts with high mana values.
 There are also plenty of ways to cheapen those costs or cheat those artifacts onto the battlefield.
 And then all you need is a single mana for each to turn them into some heavy-hitting creatures.

-Except when your graveyard gets shuffled into your deck, which allows you to put it back into the command zone.
 Yeah.
 Eldrazi may be expensive but damn they’re overpowered sometimes.

 Playing Emrakul, the Promised End in a colorless deck doesn’t allow you to take advantage of its first ability all that much.
 There’s probably not gonna be a lot of card types in your graveyard since colorless has very limited access to anything that isn’t a creature or an artifact.

-The Promised End comes with a pretty reasonable drawback: the opponent whose turn you just used gets an extra turn after that one.
+The Promised End comes with a pretty reasonable drawback: The opponent whose turn you just used gets an extra turn after that one.
 That way they still get a chance to actually do something even though you can screw up their entire strategy.
 This can still be a good thing since it’s a great way to play politics with the other players.

 The main thing about the Ceaseless Hunger is that it’s hard to keep it on the battlefield for more than one or two turns.
 But it’s not as impossible as it would be with the other commanders that don’t have indestructible.

-Emrakul, the Aeons Torn is completely banned in Commander.
+Emrakul, the Aeons Torn is banned in Commander.
 The card is considered extremely unfun to play against since it essentially breaks the game and can win out of nowhere.
 It’s even been said that the Aeons Torn goes against everything the format stands for.

 Oh, and it has annihilator 6.
 Y’know, just in case everything else wasn’t quite enough.